cpfaff/rbefdata/README.md

 ```

 You should be aware that this installation gets you a bleeding edge version of
-RBEFdata.
-It can happen that it fails to install or that certain functions are
+rBEFdata.
+It might happen that it fails to install or that certain functions
-not working as expected.
+are not working as expected.
 If you prefer a stable package you should use the
 versions provided via CRAN.

 ### License

-RBefdata is released under the MIT License (MIT):
+rBefdata is released under the MIT License (MIT):

 Copyright © 2013 Department of Special Botany, University of Leipzig,
 represented by Christian Wirth, The BEF-China Research Unit of the German